Medical laboratory scientist: Nigeria

 The Medical Laboratory Science Council of Nigeria, which was established by Act.
-2004 Cap 114 Laws of the Federation of Nigeria, regulates the practice of Medical Laboratory Science in Nigeria.
-In Nigeria, the Medical Laboratory Science programme is Bachelor of Medical Laboratory Science (BMLS), regulated by National Universities Commission (NUC) and by the Medical Laboratory Science Council of Nigeria (MLSCN).
+2004 Cap 114 Laws of the Federation of Nigeria, regulates the practice of medical laboratory science in Nigeria.
+In Nigeria, the Medical Laboratory Science programme is Bachelor of Medical Laboratory Science (BMLS), regulated by the National Universities Commission (NUC) and the Medical Laboratory Science Council of Nigeria (MLSCN).
 Students at their first year (100 level) are trained under the Faculty of Science in Basic Sciences and Faculty of Arts, Management and Social science in General studies and Entrepreneurship.
 At the 200 level, students are taught basic medical sciences and are introduced to Medical Laboratory Science.
 The third year of the programme marks the beginning of the professional training as students are engaged in the classroom for lectures as well as in the Hospital laboratory for the professional or practical training.
-At the fourth year, students are taught the basics in all the special areas of Medical Laboratory Science.
-At the end of 400 level programme, successful students are presented for the First professional examination, to be moderated by the Medical Laboratory Science Council of Nigeria At the fifth year, students break into 4 core or specialized areas of Medical Laboratory Science, namely: medical microbiology/parasitology, chemical pathology/immunology, haematology/blood transfusion science and histopathology/cytopathology.
+At the fourth year, students are taught the basics in all the special areas of medical laboratory science.
+At the end of 400 level programme, successful students are presented for the first professional examination, to be moderated by the Medical Laboratory Science Council of Nigeria.
+At the fifth year, students break into four core or specialized areas of medical laboratory science, namely: medical microbiology/parasitology, chemical pathology/immunology, haematology/blood transfusion science and histopathology/cytopathology.
 At the end of the fifth year, suitable students are presented for final professional examination by the Medical Laboratory Science Council of Nigeria.

 Certification and licensing

-A Lab tech uses a microscope for a cell count.
+A lab tech uses a microscope for a cell count.

 United States

 There are currently three major certification agencies in the United States of America for clinical laboratory scientists.
 They are the American Association of Bioanalysts (AAB), the American Medical Technologists (AMT), and the American Society for Clinical Pathology (ASCP).
 Clinical Laboratory Science programs have the option to be accredited by the National Accrediting Agency for Clinical Laboratory Science (NAACLS).
 NAACLS accreditation allows students to sit for their certification at the completion of their program in addition to being a stamp of program quality.
 All the three national accrediting agencies will certify scientists in the clinical laboratory as generalist (chemistry, hematology, immunology, immunohematology/blood bank, and microbiology).
-The American Association of Bioanalysts and the American Medical Technologists certifications continue to use the traditional designation Medical Technologist (MT), while the American Society for Clinical Pathology has adopted the designation of Medical Laboratory Scientist (MLS).
+The American Association of Bioanalysts and the American Medical Technologists certifications continue to use the traditional designation medical technologist (MT), while the American Society for Clinical Pathology has adopted the designation of medical laboratory scientist (MLS).
 Regardless of terminology, these highly qualified individuals serve as scientists in the clinical laboratory.

-There are two other organizations that have previously provided proficiency examinations to clinical laboratory scientist.
-The first, is the US Department of Health and Human Services.
-The second, is the National Credentialing Agency for Laboratory Personnel (NCA).
+Two other organizations have previously provided proficiency examinations to clinical laboratory scientists: the US Department of Health and Human Services, and the National Credentialing Agency for Laboratory Personnel (NCA).
 The NCA was absorbed by the American Society for Clinical Pathology in 2009 and promptly dissolved.